pinax-network/supported-networks/README.md

 - `bun generate:types` - generate types from schema if schema has changed to use for validation
 - `bun validate:schema` - validate networks JSONs against the schema
 - `bun validate:networks` - additional semantic validation of networks JSONs, i.e. uniqueness, relations, urls, ethereum chain list, graph network, icons, etc
-- `bun generate:registry` - generate resulting registry JSON
+- `bun generate:registry` - generate resulting registry JSON in `./dist`
-- `bun validate:registry` - validate generated registry against the schema
+- `bun validate:registry` - validate generated registry in `./dist` against the schema
 - `bun format` - format JSON and TS files with prettier
 - `bun all` - do it all